vans163/websocket2-drafts/websocket2-over-http2.md

 ## Error Frame

 The error frame has a Frame Type value of 2.
-It MUST contain a VALID 4 byte error code.
-If the code is shorter than 4 bytes, 0 bytes MUST make up the rest to fill a total of 4 bytes.
-Currently there are no error codes less than 4 bytes.
+It MUST contain a VALID 32 bit error code.
+If the code is shorter than 32 bits, 0 bits MUST make up the rest to fill a total of 32 bits.
+Currently there are no error codes less than 32 bits.

 The HTTP/2 transport layer DATA frame carrying the WebSocket2 error frame MUST have the END_STREAM flag set.